MrKrisKrisu/KStats/README.md

   * Get an prediction of what you could buy
   * See how many money you spent by categories
   * Currently only compatible with digital receipts from REWE (in Germany)

+## Requirements

+- PHP >= 7.2
+- NodeJS / NPM
+- Composer

+## Installation and Contributing

+Nice, that you want to help! :) Feel free to make your magic und create a PullRequest.
+To install KStats just follow these steps:

+1. Clone the repository
+2. Run ``npm install`` and ``npm run dev`` to parse CSS and JS
+3. Run ``composer install`` to install all dependencies
+4. Run ``php artisan serve`` to start built-in developement Webserver (or use your own)